 Floors including Sub-floors

 Repair Category 1

-Notes It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.
-Sections of flooring are uneven.
-While this is considered to be typical in a property of this age and type, this should be assessed when floor coverings are removed.
+Notes No significant defects evident, although it should be stressed that virtually no inspection of flooring was possible due to the extent of fitted floor coverings and furnishings.
+Some areas of creaking floorboard were noted however this is not uncommonly found in properties of this age.
+It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.

 Internal Joinery and Kitchen Fittings

-Repair Category 2
+Repair Category 1

-Notes There is wear and tear to internal joinery finishes in places.
+Notes No significant defects evident.